-Macedo met with the ministry’s Deputy Director General for Latin America and the Caribbean Modi Ephraim, who asked the Mexican diplomat for “clarification” on the Mexican vote in the Human Rights Council one day earlier in favor of the creation of an investigation commission against Israel falling the 11-day Guardian of the Walls operation in mid-May, in which Israel defended itself from thousands of rockets being sent into its territory by the terrorist group Hamas.
+Macedo met with the ministry’s Deputy Director General for Latin America and the Caribbean Modi Ephraim, who asked the Mexican diplomat for “clarification” on the Mexican vote in the Human Rights Council one day earlier in favor of the creation of an investigation commission against Israel following the 11-day Guardian of the Walls operation in mid-May, in which Israel defended itself from thousands of rockets being sent into its territory by the terrorist group Hamas.

 In response to those attacks, Israeli Defense Forces targeted military buildings belonging to Hamas and the Palestinian Islamic Jihad in Gaza, although there were collateral damage casualties, with deaths and maimings on both sides.

 Operation Guardian of the Walls constituted the first major conflict between the Israelis and Palestinians since 2014.

 On Thursday, May 27, the UN Human Rights Council in Geneva agreed to investigate alleged war crimes committed and possible human rights abuse in both Israel and Palestinian territories.

 The next day, the Israeli Embassy in Mexico released a statement noting that during his conversation with Macedo Riba, the Israeli government clarified that the expectation of Israel, which has long held friendly diplomatic and commercial ties with Mexico, was for those good relations to also be reflected in the international arena.